promcon/website/content/2018-munich/index.md

 <%= youtube_player("4Pr-z8-r1eo") %>

+## Registration

+Registration for PromCon 2018 is closed.

 ## Our sponsors

 A big thank you to all of our sponsors who helped make PromCon 2018 happen!